xing5/blog/source/_posts/Implement-Spark-Streaming-Applications-in-Java.md

 ```
 For the usage of built-in functions such as `foreachRDD`, `reduceByKey`, etc., please refer to [Transformation on DStreams](https://spark.apache.org/docs/latest/streaming-programming-guide.html#transformations-on-dstreams).

-As for the custom functions (e.g.: `new ExampleAppFunctions.ExtractPairFromEvents()`, `new ExampleAppFunctions.ReduceCellByNode()`, I make them public static and put them in another class to make code readable.
+As for the custom functions (e.g.: `ExtractPairFromEvents`, `ReduceCellByNode`, etc.),
+I put them in another class and make them public static, so that the code are more readable.

 ``` java
 package example.package.name;